clementolive/clementolive/README.md

 - 🔭 I like to make clone of known apps (Reddit, Amazon) to improve my skills

-- 🌱 I like to learn different technologies
+- 🌱 I like to learn different technologies (React, Tailwind at the moment)

 - ⚡ I'm looking for work, I'd like to collaborate with artists to create games.